Managing our risks

 Major flooding3 (possible)5 (highly significant)

-Major incident in Leeds3 (possible)5 (highly significant)
+Major incident in Leeds (city resilience)3 (possible)5 (highly significant)

 Climate change3 (possible)5 (highly significant)